Jul 27, 2022 | Ask & Talk | Reading Time: 6 minutes

 6. Shake up the hotel culture, shake up the people

 Many hotels are reluctant to invest in fresh talent.
 But if your staff doesn’t have the time to take care of your guests, you need more people.

 Doug sees this through a different light.
-Think about it this way, if you get one more booking a day per person, this person is likely paying their own salary within a short window, and the rest is profit.
+Think about it this way.
+If each hotel agent gets one more booking a day per person, they are likely paying their own salary within a short window, and the rest is profit.

 “Translating that into guest service, more staff translates into better reviews.
 Hotels can’t spend all this money on ads, email marketing, then divide the share with OTAs, and yet, when people call, resist putting staff there to actually take care of the guest,” he shared.